huggingface/blog/supercharge-customer-service-with-nlp.md

 Let's dive into evaluating the model 🤿.

 The model has been uploaded to the Hub under [`deberta_v3_amazon_reviews`](https://huggingface.co/patrickvonplaten/deberta_v3_amazon_reviews) after training, so in a first step, let's download it from there again.
-If this notebook is run all at once the following cell will simply load the model from the cache.

 ```python